influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/features/cluster-commands.md

 ### Global options

-The `influxd-ctl` utility has the following global options, which are applied to the utility depending on the context.
+Global options for the `influxd-ctl` utility are used to manage authentication, bindings, .

 Optional arguments are in brackets.